The Biggest Oversight: Male Infertility

 Diet, Exercise, Stress

-- Try your best to eat whole foods, anti-inflammatory diet.
+- Try your best to eat whole foods, and follow an anti-inflammatory diet.
 Research has shown that a healthy diet is associated with better sperm quality in men4.
 For reference, check out our Optimal Fertility Diet here and here.

 - Engage in some stress-free, relaxing activities!
 Stress can lower sperm density and motility and can increase abnormal sperm morphology7, all of which are detrimental to fertility.
 Strategies to combat stress include yoga and meditation.
 If you would like to learn more about stress-relieving and relaxation strategies, click here.